OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNumericObserver.rst

     .. cpp:function:: OcaStatus GetObservedProperty(OcaProperty &property)

-        Gets the identification of the property that the observer observes.
-The return value indicates whether the identification was successfully retrieved.
+        Gets the identification of the property that the observer is observing.

         This method has id ``3.3``.